open-sdg/open-sdg.github.io/_events/Open-SDG-webinar-17-June-2020.md

 title: "Open SDG webinar - 17 June 2020"
 ---

-On the 17 June 2020, the UK Office for National Statistics (ONS), the Center for Open Data Enterprise (CODE) and the UN Statistics Division (UNSD), hosted a webinar for users of Open SDG.
+On the 17 June 2020, the UK Office for National Statistics (ONS), the Center for Open Data Enterprise (CODE) and the UN Statistics Division (UNSD) hosted a webinar for users of Open SDG.

 [Download detailed agenda](/assets/documents/webinar_17-June-2020/Open-SDG-Webinar-Agenda.pdf)